 14% of Peoria’s population is made up of seniors that are at least 65 years old, based on U.S. Census Bureau data.
 The vast majority of Oro Valley’s senior population, 79% (accounting for nearly 11,000 households) are also homeowners as opposed to renters.
 That means there’s a quite large community of seniors that call Peoria their long-term home.

 Thousands of the senior households in Peoria may be eligible to obtain a reverse mortgage.
 Several of these older homeowners have already done their research and begun using reverse mortgages to support their retirement needs.

-Compared with the average home price in Arizona, Peoria’s median home price is over $27,000 higher than the rest of the state at $279,600, according to the Zillow Home Value Index.
-Prices in the area have increased 5.4% over the past year, and Zillow projects that they will continue to rise over the course of the next year by roughly 2.3%
+Compared with the average home price in Arizona, Peoria’s median home price is over the rest of the state at $480,375, according to the Zillow Home Value Index as of January 2023.
+Prices in the area have increased 8.8% over the past year.

 If you're a homeowner who fits this description and you're interested in using a reverse mortgage to supplement your retirement, you might want to consider a jumbo reverse mortgage, from which you may be able to access a greater portion of your home equity than you otherwise would with a HUD-backed HECM reverse mortgage.

 Reverse mortgages might not be the perfect solution for every homeowner, but depending on your particular situation, a HECM could be something to consider as you approach your retirement years.

 If you reside in Peoria, All Reverse Mortgage, Inc. (ARLO™) is here to answer your questions.